beNative/udio-prompt-crafter/docs/MANUAL_FUNCTIONAL.md

 This panel shows you the output of your selections in real-time.

--   **Prompt String Tab:** This shows the final, formatted prompt string.
-It combines all your selected tags and text inputs, separated by semicolons.
-You can copy this directly for use in UDIO.
+-   **Prompt String Tab:** This is the main view for your output.
+    -   **Top Panel:** Shows the final, comma-separated prompt string generated from your tags.
+    -   **Bottom Panel:** Features the "Generate AI Description" button.
+Clicking this uses an AI to convert your tag list into a descriptive, paragraph-style prompt.
+The generated text appears here.
+    -   **Resizable Splitter:** You can click and drag the splitter between the two panels to resize them to your preference.
+Your chosen layout is saved automatically.
 -   **JSON Output Tab:** This tab provides a structured JSON object containing your selected tags, text inputs, and category order.
 This is useful for saving, sharing, or for use in other tools.
 -   **Conflict Warnings:** If you select tags that are logically incompatible (e.g., "Slow Tempo" and "High Tempo"), a warning box will appear at the top of this panel listing the conflicts.